pablovegan/Python-tips-tools/README.md

 Docstrings should always be added to your modules and functions.
 The idea when coding is to make simple functions with just one purpose and document them clearly.
 Ideally, functions should be readable and should require little to no inline comments explaining what the function does.

+To create these docstrings in a fast and easy way, I use the autoDocstrings extension for VSCode.
+Once our function is type annotated, we type `"""` and click in `Generate Docstrings`; it will automatically create the template using the annotated inputs and outputs of the function, as well as the exceptions raised.

-One of the most popular styles for docstrings is the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
-I personally like it because it is very clear and compact (Numpy style for example occupies more code lines).
+These docstrings can follow different conventions; one of the most popular ones is the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+I personally like it because it is very clear and compact (Numpy style, in contrast, occupies more lines).

-Good docstrings should always have examples, which are given in the format
+Lastly, remember that we learn better from the concrete, so adding examples to your documentation is always a good idea:
 ```python
 """
 Examples: